 Your alternative is to install driver software on your Mac.
 That software will allow your Mac to write to your Toshiba external hard drive.
 And without changing anything on the drive.

 But there’s a cost to the software.
 And when you upgrade your Mac you’re going to need to upgrade the software too.
 You’ll need the software to match the operating system level of your Mac.

-It’s a great solution when you use your Toshiba drive on your PC and less often on your Mac.
+It’s a great solution when you mainly use your Toshiba drive on Microsoft Windows.
+And less often on your Mac.

 You can find out the pro’s and con’s of using your Toshiba external hard drive without reformatting in my article here.

 Your other option is to reformat your Toshiba external drive on your Mac.
 You’d use disk management software on your Mac called Disk Utility.
 More on that a little further down this article.

 How Do You Find Out If Your Toshiba External Hard Drive Is NTFS Formatted?

 When you plug in your Toshiba storage into your Mac.

 Right click on your Toshiba external hard drive icon and pick ‘Get Info’ from the menu.